Diquat: Mode of action

 The electron is then transferred to molecular oxygen, producing destructive reactive oxygen species.
 In forming these, the diquat dication is regenerated and is again available to shunt electrons from photosystem I to restart the cycle.

+The HRAC resistance classification puts diquat in Group L (Aus), Group D (global), Group 22 (numeric).

 Formulation

 Diquat is made available to end users only in formulated products.
 Since it has extremely high solubility in water, modern formulations contain up to 40% of the active dibromide salt.

 Usage

 All pesticides are required to seek registration from appropriate authorities in the country in which they will be used.
 In the United States, the Environmental Protection Agency (EPA) is responsible for regulating pesticides under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Food Quality Protection Act (FQPA).
 A pesticide can only be used legally according to the directions on the label that is included at the time of the sale of the pesticide.
 The purpose of the label is "to provide clear directions for effective product performance while minimizing risks to human health and the environment".
 A label is a legally binding document that mandates how the pesticide can and must be used and failure to follow the label as written when using the pesticide is a federal offense.

 Within the European Union, a 2-tiered approach is used for the approval and authorisation of pesticides.
 Firstly, before a formulated product can be developed for market, the active substance must be approved for the European Union.
 After this has been achieved, authorisation for the specific product must be sought from every Member State that the applicant wants to sell it to.
 Afterwards, there is a monitoring programme to make sure the pesticide residues in food are below the limits set by the European Food Safety Authority.
 Although diquat was used in many European countries from the 1960s, an EU directive has removed its approval for any use, effective from 12 October 2018.